 - Painful periods (Dysmenorrhea) – The primary symptom of endometriosis is pelvic pain and cramping which may begin before and extend several days into a menstrual period.
 Though in most cases menstrual periods are associated with cramping, those having endometriosis will be experiencing far worse menstrual pain than usual.
 They may also have lower back and abdominal pain.
 Pain also may increase over time.

-- Pain during passing motion especially during periods.
+- Experiencing pain during passing motion especially during periods.

 - Pain during coitus – Pain during or after sex is common with endometriosis.